 – His views on the Israeli-Palestinian war are published in Beyond the Two States Solution: A Jewish Political Essay (Polity Press, 2012).

-Social theory, society in Israel, postcolonial theory, intellectual sources of the social sciences, sociology of organizations, Sociology of knowledge; critical theory.
+Social theory, society in Israel, postcolonial theory, historical and intellectual origins of the social sciences, sociology of organizations, Sociology of knowledge; critical theory.

 Translates novels from Arabic to Hebrew.
 Among them: Elias Khouri (White Faces; The Journey of Little Ghandi), Salman Natour (She, Me and the Autoumn; The Life and death of the Wrinkled Face’s Sheikh), Abd Elrahman Munif, and others.